-The Waste Rating or Verification rates the building as a whole system.
-This means building managers and cleaners can improve the quality of materials generated by tenants of the building before those materials are collected by a waste management company.
-For this reason, the rating measures waste as it leaves the building.
-Specifically, the rating measures waste as presented for collection.
-This is the point in the building's waste management process at which bins or other equipment are presented ready for a waste truck to collect.
+The NABERS Waste Rating or Verification rates the building as a whole system.
+This means building managers and cleaners can improve the quality of materials generated by tenants of the building before they are collected by a waste management company.
+For this reason, the rating measures waste as it leaves the building, specifically at the point where bins or equipment are presented for collection by a waste truck.

-Weight measurements and bin tallies must be taken at, or just prior to, this point in the process, so that the weight reflects what actually ends up in the waste truck.
+Weight measurements and bin tallies must be taken at this point in the process, in a way that guarantees that the count reflects the actual number of bins serviced and the weight reflects what actually ends up in the truck.